kishore14194/stock-demo-project/README.md

 - Partially configured ansible
 - How to automatically trigger ansible after terraform infra creation ?
 - How to store the .pem file to access EC2 instance from ansible ?
+### April 5, 2025
+- Configured ansible for jenkins
+- Resolved issue with installing jenkins plugins by creating an admin user
+- How to automatically trigger ansible after terraform infra creation ? - Use github actions.
+I created a webhook to trigger when the terraform infra is complete
+-